unioslo/harborapi/docs/usage/methods/create-update.md

 ### Idiomatic REST updating

 The update endpoints are exposed as HTTP `PUT` endpoints, which according to [RFC 7231](https://datatracker.ietf.org/doc/html/rfc7231#section-4.3.4) should expect the full resource definition, not just the fields to update.
-Manual testing has revealed this to not be the case however: the API will only update the fields that are passed in the request body.
-However, it is recommended to pass the full resource definition to the `update_*` methods, as this behavior may change in the future independently of this library.
+Manual testing has revealed this to not be the case, however; the API supports updating with partial models, and only updates the fields that are present in the request body.
+When HarborAPI serializes models, it only includes fields that have been set, so this is the default behavior.

+It is, however, recommended to pass the full resource definition to the `update_*` methods, as the support for partial updates may change in the future independently of this library.

+Below is an example demonstrating how to fetch the existing resource, use it to construct the update model, and then update the resource with the new model.

 ```py
 import asyncio